Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Configurable modules for mixed autonomy

-\textbf{Dynamics:} The IDM dynamics are additionally perturbed by Gaussian acceleration noise of $\mathcal{N}(0,0.2)$, calibrated to match measures of stochasticity to the IDM model presented by Treiber, et al. \cite{treiber2017intelligent}.
-For the first 75 seconds of the 300 second episode, the acceleration of the autonomous vehicle is overridden by the IDM model to ensure the formation of stop-and-go waves.
+\textbf{Dynamics:} \newCathyTwo{The overall system dynamics consists of a cascade of nonlinear dynamics models from $n-1$ (homogeneous) actors and $1$ autonomous vehicle actor (learning agent).} The \newCathyTwo{$n-1$ IDM dynamics models} are additionally perturbed by Gaussian acceleration noise of $\mathcal{N}(0,0.2)$, calibrated to match measures of stochasticity to the IDM model presented by Treiber, et al.~\cite{treiber2017intelligent}. \newCathyTwo{The traffic simulator enforces safety through built-in failsafe mechanisms.} Before starting the 300 second episode, there is a warmup period of 75 seconds, in which the acceleration of the AV is overridden by the IDM model to allow for randomization of the initial state and for the formation of stop-and-go waves.

-\textbf{Metrics:} We consider two natural metrics: the average velocity of all vehicles in the network and a control cost, to penalizes acceleration.
+\textbf{Metrics:} We consider two natural metrics: the average velocity of all vehicles in the network and a control cost, which penalizes acceleration.
 The reward function supplied to the learning agent is a weighted combination of the two metrics.